wp-plugins/ewww-image-optimizer/readme.txt

 * revamped settings page to combine version info, optimizer status, and installation options
 * binaries for Mac OS X added: gifsicle, optipng, and pngout on Mac OS X
 * images are re-optimized when you use the WP Image Editor (but never converted)
+* fixed: unsupported files have empty path stored in meta
+* fixed: files with empty paths throw PHP notices in Media Library (DEBUG mode only)
+* when a converted attachment is deleted from wordpress, original images are also cleaned up

 = 1.2.2 =
 * fixed: uninitialized variables